-The matrix works by plotting the level of the Employee’s skill against their will, either high or low, in order to determine the appropriate style of interaction for the coach to adopt:
+Start by deciding the level of the employee’s skill and will, either high or low for each.
+Then you can plot the employee onto one of the four quadrants to determine the appropriate style of interaction to adopt.

 Direct (when both skill and will are low)

-- Identify motivations so that you can tap into these
+- Identifying motivations so that you can tap into these

-- Develop a vision of future performance to build motivation
+- Developing a vision of future performance to build motivation

-- Structure tasks for quick wins helping to develop confidence
+- Structuring tasks for quick wins helping to develop confidence

-- Develop their skills through training and the coach
+- Developing their skills through training and the coach

-- Sustain the will through the provision of timely feedback and, where appropriate, praise.
+- Sustaining the will through the provision of timely feedback and, where appropriate, praise.

 Guide (when there is high will but low skill)

 When guidance is required, the employee already has the motivation but lacks the necessary skills.
-To address, as Manager you can:
+To address this, as Manager you can:

 - Invest time early on providing a clear conception of what they are going to achieve, and how they are going to achieve it

-- Providing opportunities for the employees to observe someone with the appropriate skills and experience
+- Provide opportunities for the employees to observe someone with the appropriate skills and experience

 - Set them a series of smaller tasks to build up their skills gradually